- Select if used as a Pre-Emergent (weed prevention) or as a Post Emergent (weed killer)

 - Type your total square feet you’re looking to cover

 - Azoxystrobin Calculator

 - Liquid Nitrogen Calculator

 - Prodiamine Calculator (Pre-Emergent Herbicide)

 Trying to calculate how much Tenacity herbicide to apply to your lawn?
 Use our new Tenacity Calculator to accurately calculate the amount of Tenacity to apply.
-Choose as a Pre-Emergent or Post Emergent and this calculator will tell you how much Tenacity to apply, the amount of Non-Ionic Surfactant (NIS) if post emergent, total amount of water needed, and maximum amount of Tenacity you can apply per year based on your total square feet.
+Choose as a Pre-Emergent or Post Emergent and this calculator will tell you how much Tenacity to apply, the amount of Non-Ionic Surfactant (NIS) if post-emergent, the total amount of water needed, and the maximum amount of Tenacity you can apply per year based on your total square feet.

 Below is from the label of Tenacity.
 This can be helpful when using the calculator above.

-Example, you ca safely use the “High rates” of herbicide on Kentucky Bluegrass (KBG) and Tall Fescue (8 oz. per acre).
-However you will want to calculate the “Low Rates” for grasses such as Perennial Ryegrass (PRG) and Fine Fescue (5 oz. per acre)
+For example, you can safely use the “High rates” of herbicide on Kentucky Bluegrass (KBG) and Tall Fescue (8 oz. per acre).
+However, you will want to calculate the “Low Rates” for grasses such as Perennial Ryegrass (PRG) and Fine Fescue (5 oz. per acre)

 |Grass Type||Species||Rate per Acre|

 |Buffalograss||Buchloe dactyloides||5-8 fl. oz.|